Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 56 points -- this matchup's over/under -- just twice this season.
+- Georgia and its opponents have combined for 56 points -- this matchup's over/under -- only twice this year.

-- Tennessee has combined with its opponents to score more than 56 points in seven of nine games this season.
+- The two teams combine to score 76.6 points per game, 20.6 more than the total in this contest.

-- Saturday's over/under is 20.6 points lower than the two team's combined 76.6 points per game average.

-- This contest's over/under is 21.2 points greater than the 34.8 these two squads combine to allow per game this season.
+- This contest's total is 21.2 points greater than the 34.8 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 49.6, 6.4 points fewer than Saturday's total of 56 .
+- The Bulldogs and their opponents score an average of 49.6 points per game, 6.4 fewer than Saturday's total.

-- In 2021, games involving the Volunteers have averaged a total of 62.6 points, 6.6 more than the set total in this contest.
+- The 56-point total for this game is 6.6 points below the 62.6 points per game average total in Volunteers games this season.

 Georgia Stats and Trends

-- In Georgia's nine games this season, it has six wins against the spread.

-- The Bulldogs have been favored by 20.5 points or more five times this season and have covered the spread in two of them.
+- The Bulldogs have covered the spread twice this season when favored by 20.5 points or more (in five chances).

-- Georgia's games this year have eclipsed the over/under three times in nine opportunities (33.3%).
+- Georgia has eclipsed the over/under in 33.3% of its opportunities this year (three times in nine games with a set point total).

 - Georgia is 5-3 against the spread and 8-0 overall in games when it puts up more than 28.2 points.

-- When Georgia amasses over 418 yards, the team is 3-2 against the spread and 5-0 overall.
+- When Georgia churns out more than 418.0 yards, the team is 3-2 against the spread and 5-0 overall.

 - The Bulldogs have 11 giveaways this season, while the Volunteers have 11 takeaways .